kimb/prometheus-grafana-docker-rpi/README.md

 It will:

 1. Install docker on target hosts
-2. Create a user `pi` (if not already present)
-3. Create a docker-compose.yml for Prometheus and Grafana (and node_exporter to generate some test data for Prometheus to scrape)
+2. Create a docker-compose.yml for Prometheus and Grafana (and node_exporter to generate some test data for Prometheus to scrape)
-4. Start said Docker compose
+3. Start said Docker compose

 After that: